enedaveed/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This scripts adds execution permission to the owner, the group owner and the other users, to the file
+This script sets the permission to the file hello